jazzychad/querystring.node.js/README.md

 This node module provides robust querystring parsing and stringifying.
 It is based heavily on the [YUI QueryString module located here](http://github.com/isaacs/yui3/tree/master/src/querystring/js).

+## Acknowledgements

+Thanks to Isaac Schlueter for pointing me to the YUI code and allowing me to tweak it for node.js.

 ## querystring.js

 Exports the __parse__ and __stringify__ methods from the __querystring-parse__